opsec-infosec/BlockchainExplorer/README.md

 * zeromq

 ## Status
-This repo is a work in progress
+This repo is a work in progress...

 ## Learning Points
 Redis was running out of memory due to the fact that blocks were pusing the transactions to the second queue, then processing the next block and repeating.
 This causes the second transaction queue to start to fill up before processing all the transactions.
 This was solved by setting a wait variable that holds the job id, and delays any new blocks that come into the same queue, this prevents the new blocks from pushing transactions onto the transactions queue.

+Split up the transactions and blocks to optimize the elastic search indexing and searching.
+Blocks are now stored with blocks-YYYY and Transactions-YYYY.MM, to keep the document indexes manageable.